Neopuyo/WeatherApp/README.md

 I needed to perform reverse geocoding, which involves retrieving a city name from GPS coordinates, latitude and longitude.
 That's why I used the [OpenWeather API](https://openweathermap.org/api/geocoding-api), which required an `API key` obtained by creating a free account.

-For security and (bonnes pratiques/habitudes) concerns, the api key must kept secret in a .env file and not published in commits.
-I followed this article showing how to access environnement variables from the .env into the flutter project.
-This involved of using the following three packages in order to generate the env.g.dart file.

 To comply with security and best practices, the API key should be kept secret in a .env file and not published in commits.
 I followed this [article](https://dev.to/namankk/securely-storing-api-keys-in-flutter-3ko4) that shows how to access environment variables from the .env file in a Flutter project.
 This involved using the following three packages to generate the env.g.dart file.

 ```yaml